dominiclizarraga/dominiclizarraga.github.io/_posts/books/2025-04-11-effective-testing-with-rspec.md

 In RSpec Core, we saw how rspec-core helps you structure your test code into example groups and examples. but having a sound structure is not enough for writing good tests.
 If our specs run code without looking at the output, we are not really testing anything, except the code doesn't crash outright.
 That's where RSpec-expectations comes in. it provides an API for a specifying expected outcomes.

 RSpec example should contain one or more expectations.
-These express what you expect to be true at a specific point in your code.
+This express what you expect to be true at a specific point in your code.

 In this chapter, we'll see how one crucial part of expectations – the matcher can be combined in useful new ways.

 ```ruby
 ratio = 22 / 7.0
 expect(ratio).to be_within(0.1).of(Math::PI)

 numbers = [13, 3, 99]
 expect(numbers).to all be_odd

 alphabet = ('a'..'z').to_a
 expect(alphabet).to start_with('a').and end_with('z')
 ```

- the primary goal of rspec-expectations is clarity, both in the examples you write and in the output when something goes wrong.
+The primary goal of `rspec-expectations` is clarity, both in the examples you write and in the output when something goes wrong.

- parts of an expectation
+Parts of an expectation:

 ```ruby
 expect(deck.cards.count).to eq(52), 'not playing with a full deck'
 ```

- while there is some variety here, the syntax consistently uses just a few example parts: a subject - the thing you are testing, that is, an instance of a Ruby class.
+While there is some variety here, the syntax consistently uses just a few example parts:
+ - A subject - the thing you are testing, that is, an instance of a Ruby class.
- A matcher - an object that specifies what you expect to be true about the subject, and provides the past or fail logic ( optionally) a custom failure message
+ - A matcher - an object that specifies what you expect to be true about the subject, and provides the past or fail logic
+ - (Optionally) a custom failure message

 <div>
   <img src="/../graphics/projects/subject_matcher_message.jpeg" alt="exploring_expectartion_rspec" style="width:600px; display: block; margin: 0 auto;" />